 I always thought that pink is just red with more white in it.
 Which works, if you're mixing a dye.
 But I recently learned that there isn't a 'pink light wavelength'.
 Pink is actually a combination of wavelengths - mostly red and blue - that we interpret as 'pink'.

-As far as I can tell, I don't get this problem with pink anything else (not that I have a lot of pink things).
+As far as I can tell, I don't get this problem photographing pink anything else.
 Soo...
 I guess it's down to that hollow fibre effect.
-Maybe, depending on how the light is interacting with the cashmere, the green could be enhanced or the blue could be - and then the hue of pink cashmere would actually seem to change!
+Maybe, depending on how the light is interacting with the cashmere, the green could be enhanced or the blue could be enhanced - and then the hue of pink cashmere would actually seem to change!